 EmotiBit is a wearable sensor module for capturing high-quality emotional, physiological, and movement data.
 Easy-to-use and scientifically-validated sensing lets you enjoy wireless data streaming to any platform or direct data recording to the built-in SD card.
 Customize the Arduino-compatible hardware and fully open-source

 software to meet any project needs!

-Add emotional, physiological, and movement data to your research with scientifically-validated sensors and 100% raw data ownership.
+Study emotional, physiological, and movement data.
+100% raw data ownership.

 Art + DIY

 Stream live data from your body.
 Open-source and customizable.

 Learn about your stress, sleep, exercise, and more with labeled data.

 Teach your students about biometric signals and what they mean.

 Stack EmotiBit with any Adafruit Feather module, insert an SD card, and plug in a battery.

 Place EmotiBit almost anywhere on the body and launch the visualizer to start viewing physiological data.